mirkin/pi-word-clock/docs/new_pi_setup.md

 :%s/old/new/g whole file
 :%s/old/new/gc whole file but with prompts

+Like mouse selecting and typing over: cW change till end of word
+3cW change 3 words
+BcW change from beginning to end of word ci" change innder text beween "" can use (<etc. yiw yank inner word copy current word even if cursor not at start viwp visually select inner word and paste over with what was coppied shift-r replace, just start typing over everything
+A append at end
+I insert at start
+shift i skip whitespace and insert s delete char at cursor and enter insert mode
+S clear line and being insert
+C delete from cursor to end and begin insert mode o new line after
+O new line before

+Copy Paste
+y yank 2yW copy 2 WORDS
+p paste after cursor
+P paste before

+Marking
+ma mb ... mz set marker in named register a-z
+'a 'z goto start of line of marker
+`a `z goto marker

 MAtching Quotes
 ci (change inner quote) then ' or " or { or <

+Autocomplete
+ctrl-n
+ctrl-p suggest match from start of current word ctrl-n and ctrl-p to select menu

 Copy Paste
 v for visual mode (V for full lines), move cursor y to yank (copy) or d to cut p(after curs) P(b4 curs) to paste